hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ### 2.1.4. **Data-plane verification IPoE sessions**

-The script ./start_dhcp_bng.sh, introduced in the previous section, was already generating traffic as part of the session establishment process.
+The script `./start_dhcp_bng.sh`, introduced in the previous section, was already generating traffic as part of the session establishment process.
-Additionally, you can manually initiate traffic for the first IPoE user by running the show ping-ipoe command via md-cli on the TRA-integrated node, as shown in the example below.
+Additionally, you can manually initiate traffic for the first IPoE user by running the `show ping-ipoe` command via md-cli on the TRA-integrated node, as shown in the example below.

 ```bash